-FILE SEP 1 5 2015
+FILED

+FEB 01 2016 运

-CLERK'S OFFICE LOS ANGELES
+STATE BAR COURT CLERK'S OFFICE LOS ANGELES

 STATE BAR COURT OF CALIFORNIA

 REVIEW DEPARTMENT

 IN BANK

-In the Matter of
+In the Matter of ) Case No. 06-C-14843

-JAGPRIT SINGH SEKHON,
+JAGDIP SINGH SEKHON, ) RECOMMENDATION OF

-A Member of the State Bar, No. 175702.
+A Member of the State Bar, No. 170324. ) SUMMARY DISBARMENT

-Case No. 06-C-14827 RECOMMENDATION OF SUMMARY DISBARMENT On August 14, 2015, the Office of the Chief Trial Counsel of the State Bar (OCTC) filed a Request for Summary Disbarment based on Jagprit Singh Sekhon's felony convictions.
+On September 30, 2015, the Office of the Chief Trial Counsel of the State Bar (OCTC) filed a Request for Summary Disbarment based on Jagdip Singh Sekhon's felony conviction.
 Sekhon did not respond.
+We granted the request on November 2, 2015.
+However, on December 4, 2015, we vacated our November 2, 2015 order due to service issues.
+Sekhon was thereafter properly served, and we ordered him to respond to the summary disbarment request by January 26, 2016.
+Sekhon did not file a response.
+We grant OCTC's request and recommend that Sekhon be summarily disbarred.

-We grant the request and recommend that Sekhon be summarily disbarred.
-In June 2009, Sekhon was convicted of violating title 18 United States Code sections 371 (conspiracy to commit immigration fraud) (one count), 1546 and 2 (aiding and abetting immigration fraud) (seven counts), and 1001 and 2 (aiding and abetting false statements) (one count) as well as one count for conspiracy to make false statements.
-Effective August 31, 2009, Sekhon was placed on interim suspension.
-With its request for summary disbarment, OCTC submitted evidence that the convictions have become final.
-Specifically, the United States Court of Appeals for the Ninth Circuit affirmed all counts, except the single count for conspiracy to make false statements, issued a mandate and remanded to the United States District Court to amend the judgment and resentence.
-On February 24, 2015, the judgment was amended and Sekhon was resentenced.
-The convictions are now final.
+In June 2009, Sekhon was convicted of violating title 18 United States Code section 371 (conspiracy to commit immigration fraud).
+Effective August 31, 2009, Sekhon was placed on interim suspension from the practice of law.
+With its request for summary disbarment, OCTC submitted evidence that the conviction had become final.
+Specifically, the United States Court of Appeals for the Ninth Circuit affirmed Sekhon's conspiracy conviction and sentence; the conviction is now final.